Ophuscado/com.forohackers/src/markdown/abuse.md

 # Report Abuse

-If you have come across any content hosted by us that you believe is suspicious or potentially in violation of any laws or the terms of service, we encourage you to report it.
+If you have come across any content hosted in our domains that you believe is suspicious or in potential violation of any laws or the terms of service, we encourage you to report it.
 Your assistance helps maintain a safe environment for everyone.

 ### How to Report